What is fluorouracil cream?

-Fluorouracil cream frequently results in a mild to severe stinging or burning sensation, depending on the sensitivity of the skin, the severity of the sun damage and how long it has been used for.
+Fluorouracil cream frequently results in a mild to a severe stinging or burning sensation, depending on the sensitivity of the skin, the severity of the sun damage and how long it has been used for.
 After five to ten days of treatment, the sun-damaged parts of treated skin become red, scaly and tender.
 As treatment is continued, sores and crusts may appear.
 These raw areas result from the destruction of defective skin cells.
 They are a necessary part of treatment and are expected to heal, once the treatment is stopped.